How Can I Change the Video Frame Rate in Batch

 Part 1.
 What Is Frame Rate

-The frame rate is the number of consecutive frames which are displayed every second on the video.
+The frame rate is the number of consecutive frames that are displayed every second in the video.
 The unit for frame rate is fps, and the more the frame rate is, the more the accuracy of motion which is recorded is.
 Low frame rate produces a smaller file size of output videos, thus consuming less disk space.
-Higher frame rate, on the other hand, consumes more space but gives out a better video quality than the lower one.
+A higher frame rate, on the other hand, consumes more space but gives out a better video quality than the lower one.
 The most common frame rate used is 24 fps, as it produces a decent video output.
-However, if the output required is specific, changing frame rate accordingly is necessary, depending on the specific requirements.
+However, if the output required is specific, changing the frame rate accordingly is necessary, depending on the specific requirements.

 Part 2.
 How to Change Frame Rate

 Before you start to change frame rate, adjust or fix it, you need to be well aware of the fact that the actual video frame rate displayed is largely dependent on your computer’s hardware capability.
 Even though it’s common practice to increase the video frame rate in order to enhance the video quality, but this will only work up to a certain point.
 Plus, there’s something that comes with it as well - larger file size.
 So if you wish to fix the video frame rate, Wondershare UniConverter (originally Wondershare Video Converter Ultimate) will prove to be the best option.

 Wondershare UniConverter (originally Wondershare Video Converter Ultimate) - Best Video Converter & Editor for Windows / Mac

 - Converts files 30x faster than other converters.